 There are several vital elements to look for in a DR contract.
 A physician contract covers many areas, many of which reflect compensation.
 But there are other concepts that a contract does need to cover.
 The medical contract needs to specify what the employer wishes, but it also needs to reflect your rights and your interests.

-Vital Elements in a Medical Contract with AMA Considerations
+Vital Elements in a Medical Contract With AMA Considerations

 We can’t cover every element in a physician contract here, but we want to cover the most critical points if possible.
 Here are some vital elements that you should look for in a physician contract.
 Consulting resources from the American Medical Association can also provide further insights.

 - Benefits – benefits should be written out clearly in any contract.
 They usually include malpractice and health insurance.
 There can be other benefits offered when the salary is less than competitive.